-There are two different types of timeline: the editor timeline, where you perform track-based video editing, and composite shots, where you create layered visual effects and motion graphics.
+There are actually two types of timeline: the Editor sequence, where you can do normal video editing, and composite shots, where you can create visual effects and motion graphics.
 Depending on your project you might use both types of timeline or just one.